whzup/language-simulation/README.md

 **Planned features:**

-* Add a data structure to find the nearest neighbours more efficiently (maybe a QuadTree?).
+* Add a data structure or algorithm to find the nearest neighbours more efficiently.
 * Add a more efficient way to communicate between agents.
-* Add a island-based vocabulary.
+* Agents from the same island should speak in the island dialect.
-* Add a lingua franca in which agents from different islands can talk to each other.
+* Agents from different island should be able to speak in a lingua franca to each other.
-* Add a log for the exchanged words.
+* The changed words should appear in a log inside the GUI.
-* Add Etymology for the words so one can view the history of different words.
+* Words should have Etymology so one can view their history.
+* Agents should be able to talk in sentences

 ![Demo Picture](https://github.com/whzup/language-simulation/blob/master/demo.PNG)